Uranus is the seventh planet from the Sun and was the first planet to be discovered in modern times, as it is only just visible to the naked eye.

 It has been proposed that the ice giants Uranus and Neptune could hold oceans of liquid diamond with floating diamond iceburgs and even diamond rain.
 This could explain why the magnetic field on Uranus is so far out of alignment with it’s axis of rotation, although this is highly speculative, of course.

-Rather than mythological figures, the 27 moons of Uranus are named after characters from the works of Shakespeare.
-In order of increasing distance from the planet, these are:
+Rather than mythological figures, the moons of Uranus are named after characters from the works of Shakespeare.
+The four largest moons are Titania, Oberon, Umbriel and Ariel.
+In order of increasing distance from the planet, the 27 known moons are: